 Women’s experiences of seeking and receiving psychological and psychosocial interventions for postpartum depression: A systematic review and thematic synthesis of the qualitative literature.
 Journal of Midwifery & Women’s Health | December 2017

 If you would like to see a resource or link added here, please contact firstname.lastname@example.org.

-The Caregiver Mental Health Knowledge Sharing Series is made possible by the generous grant support from the Eleanor Crook Foundation and from The Implementer-Led Design, Evidence, Analysis and Learning (IDEAL) Activity.
+The Caregiver Mental Health Knowledge Sharing Series was made possible by grants from The Implementer-Led Design, Evidence, Analysis and Learning (IDEAL) Activity and the Eleanor Crook Foundation (ECF).
 The IDEAL Small Grants Program is made possible by the generous support and contribution of the American people through the United States Agency for International Development (USAID).
 The contents of the materials produced through the IDEAL Small Grants Program do not necessarily reflect the views of IDEAL, USAID, or the United States Government.
 This website is provided and maintained by Food for the Hungry.
 For questions or inquiries please contact us at the email provided below or by clicking Contact Us.